 What frequently happens with middle-of-the-funnel marketing tactics is WAY too much focus on the challenges.
 Yes, you need to address pain points and how you can help.
 BUT, your MoFu audience has goals and aspirations as well.
 Feel free to take a different angle by focusing on how you will help this audience achieve (not just overcome).

 Buyers will straight-up avoid products or services they feel are ambiguous or missing information they need to make a decision.
 This is called the Ambiguity Effect and it is insanely common in marketing.
 Make sure mid-funnel content being shared is relevant, honest, memorable, risk-averse, and customer-validated.

 Don’t forget to bring in external content support.

 Some marketers get stingy and stubborn about middle-of-the-funnel content.
 They think their internal team knows the customer best, when in fact, an outside perspective can be enlightening.

 The buyer’s journey continues to shift and evolve with the times.
 Middle-of-funnel marketing must be a balance between solid foundations and flexible strategies.
-As the past year has shown all of us, the way “we did business” doesn’t continue to work the same way forever.
+The way we do business continues to evolve, and your marketing strategy has to keep up.